Jyotirmay-ai/Onion-Chat-Application/README.md

 ---

+## 🔒 Why is the Backend Code Hidden?

+You might notice that the core backend logic (the `app.py` and Tor configuration) is not fully exposed in this repository. **This is an intentional security decision.**

+Due to the powerful nature of Onion Routing and ephemeral encryption, there is a significant risk if this technology falls into the wrong hands or is used for malicious purposes.
+To prevent misuse, I have kept the "Ghost Engine" closed-source for now.

+---

 ## 👨‍💻 Inspect the Encryption (Frontend Only)

 While the backend logic remains hidden, **the frontend code (HTML/JS) is open for inspection.**